openservicemesh/osm/README.md

 See the [installation guide](docs/installation_guide.md) for more detailed options.
 After installing OSM, [onboard services](docs/onboard_services.md) to the mesh.

 For instructions on how to utilize [Azure Arc](https://azure.microsoft.com/en-us/services/azure-arc/) and the [Azure Arc-enabled Kubernetes](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/overview) experience for deploying OSM and configuring policies, please visit the [OSM Azure Arc Installation Guide](docs/azure_arc_installation_guide.md).

+## Demo and deployment sample

+OSM team has created and automated a series of tools and scripts to seamlessly compile and deploy OSM and run some sample applications on the mesh itself; all on a user-provisioned Kubernetes cluster.
+See the [demo instructions](demo/README.md) to get a sense of what we've accomplished and are working on.

 ## Community, discussion, contribution, and support